Spaghetti Tossed with Peas Onions and Pancetta

 - No need for any creams.
 The sauce is finished off with some grated parmesan cheese and a little butter to create a light cream sauce and a creamy effect without adding a ton of fat and calories.

 - Use only good quality extra virgin olive oil.
-It’s one of the main ingredients that really gives great flavor to this entire dish.
+It’s one of the main ingredients that gives great flavor to this entire dish.
 The label for “extra virgin olive oil” should read “Product of Italy” ….and not just “packed in Italy.”

 - Our mom always uses salty pasta water to create the sauce, but I added a splash of vegetable broth to give this sauce more depth of flavor.